 The Office of Teaching and Learning works with NDSU Faculty and staff to create, implement, and assess programs that actively involve students in learning as the road to success.
-We have nine major programs that offer a variety of events, services, degrees, and training opportunities.
+We have seven major programs that offer a variety of events, services, degrees, and training opportunities.
 Each program that operates under the Office of Teaching and Learning relates, in some way, to teaching and learning.

 - Center for Science and Mathematics Education (CSME)